Deadpool 2: Development

 Producer Simon Kinberg revealed in September 2015 that discussions had begun regarding ideas for a sequel to Deadpool, which was set to be released in February 2016.
 One idea was for the film to introduce the character Cable, who had previously been looked at to appear in the first Deadpool and X-Men: Days of Future Past (2014) before that.
-Cable's inclusion in the potential sequel was confirmed by the character Deadpool while breaking the fourth wall in the post-credit scene of the first film.
+Cable's inclusion in the potential sequel was confirmed by the character Deadpool while breaking the fourth wall in the post-credits scene of the first film.
 Domino, a character with connections to Cable in the comics, was also believed to be featured in the sequel.
 By the first film's release, 20th Century Fox had green-lit a sequel, with writers Rhett Reese and Paul Wernick returning to write the screenplay.
 Though director Tim Miller and producer/star Ryan Reynolds were not confirmed for the sequel at the time, Fox was "intent on keeping the creative team together".
 Miller and Reynolds' involvement was confirmed at the 2016 CinemaCon that April, though Miller had still not formally signed on to direct the sequel.
 He began work developing the script with the writers, while Reynolds had signed a new contract granting him "casting approval and other creative controls".

 In June 2016, Kinberg expected filming to begin at the beginning of 2017.
 By August, Kyle Chandler was believed to be in the running to portray Cable.
 After being mentioned in the post credits of the first film, Dolph Lundgren expressed interest in playing the role.
 He took to his social media to share concept imagery created by poster artist Justin Paul.
 Testing of actresses for Domino had also begun by October, with the shortlist of actresses under consideration including Lizzy Caplan, Mary Elizabeth Winstead, Sienna Miller, Sofia Boutella, Stephanie Sigman, Sylvia Hoeks, Mackenzie Davis, Ruby Rose, Eve Hewson, and Kelly Rohrbach.
 The producers were particularly interested in casting a black or Latina actress in the role.
+Aubrey Plaza auditioned for the role.